Surbhi-Kohli/JSModulesAndWebpack/JSModules/CommonJSModule.md

 The most widely used approach to bolted-on JavaScript modules is called CommonJS modules.
 Node.js uses it and is the system used by most packages on NPM.CommonJS modules were designed with server-side development in mind.How would you load js, if there was no script tag,no html, in node.
-Thats how commonjs came into picture.
+Thats how commonjs came into picture.The CommonJS group defined a module format to solve JavaScript scope issues by making sure each module is executed in its own namespace.
+This is achieved by forcing modules to explicitly export those variables it wants to expose to the "universe", and also by defining those other modules required to properly work.

 The main concept in CommonJS modules is a function called require.
 When you call this with the module name of a dependency, it makes sure the module is loaded and returns its interface.